 I chose to volunteer for the Heart Foundation as I value their mission to reduce the number of New Zealanders dying prematurely from heart disease and to help people with heart disease to live full and productive lives.

 My mother is a nurse in the Coronary Care Unit at the Hawkes Bay Hospital and she has witnessed thousands of people and their families who have been affected by heart disease.
 I knew that the Heart Foundation provided a platform where people with heart problems could share their experiences, they fund and carry out research, they provided educational pamphlets and I wanted to be involved.

 What is it you really enjoy about your role and volunteering?

 There is a lot to love about volunteering at the Heart Foundation.
 It has been an absolute privilege to work alongside other volunteers, staff and communicating with volunteers who want to collect for the Big Heart Appeal 2018.

 The organisation has been welcoming, supportive and appreciative of the work that volunteers complete.
 Hence, I would highly recommend volunteering for this wonderful organisation.

-Find out more about volunteering for National Heart Foundation
+Find out more about volunteering for the Heart Foundation